Shooting at New Jersey Art Festival Leaves Suspect Dead, 22 Injured

 "It absolutely could have been worse given the confined space and the number of shots that appear to have been fired," Onofri said.

-The shooting appears to be the result of a "neighborhood beef" that unfolded at the festival, he said.
+The shooting appears to be the result of a gang dispute, he said.
 It is not related to terrorism.

+Prior to the shooting, Onofri said there were "numerous altercations" inside and outside the festival.
+Police had been trying to shut the festival down.

 Seventeen of the 22 victims transported to area hospitals were treated for gunshot wounds, according to Capital Health Regional Medical Center and St. Francis Medical Center.